-- 1. In principle, the results of the assessment will be made known verbally to the student directly after deliberation by the term review meeting. - 2.
-At the latest, a student will receive written notification or confirmation of his/her results, four weeks after the last integral assessment (the final exam) has taken place.
+- 1. In principle, the results of the assessments are announced to the student no later than one week after the term review meeting in question. - 2.
+At the latest, a student will receive written notification or confirmation of their results, four weeks after the last integral assessment (the final exam) has taken place.